Dry Creek Ranch

 Please reach us at info@drycreekranchoutfitters.com if you cannot find an answer to your question.

 Loaded question.
 Taking big game under fair chase is one of the most challenging trophies in North America.
 The areas we hunt is blessed with a large resident herds and migratory elk and deer from the Great Sand Dunes National Preserve and White River National Forest.
 Best of both worlds.
 Normally every day our hunters will see game and during the week have a few chances at harvesting.
-Call Kolten to get exact percentage from the past year on the season you are interested in.
+Call DCR to get exact percentage from the past year on the season you are interested in.

 No, we do not guarantee anyone a kill.
 The only people that can guarantee you an elk would be in a high fenced area.
 We will do our best to get you into elk and deer to give you the opportunity to harvest one while providing a great experience with top notch guides.
 Success also largely depends on the hunters physical shape and shooting ability.